romac/jo/README.md

 Creates an unbuffered channel.

 #### `go(gen*) :: Function* -> Channel`
-Spawn the given generator, and returns a channel that receives `true` once the coroutine is done.
+Spawn the given generator, and returns a channel that receives the value returned by the coroutine.

 #### `yield take(chan) :: Channel -> Unit`
 Blocks until a value is available on the given channel, and returns it.